-Turn a Raspberry Pi into a Dial-up Modem to act as a LAN interface for legacy computers and serial terminals.
+Turn a Raspberry Pi into a virtual Dial-up Modem (Serial-to-Ethernet Adapter) to facilitate Internet connections with legacy computers and terminals.

-In this four-part tutorial we will build a Raspberry Pi that will be able to present itself as a serial modem to a client computer which will enable easy connection to Internet using their pre-existing serial port on any Windows 3.1/95/98/Me and any other operating system with built-in support for PPP.
+In this four-part tutorial we will build a Raspberry Pi that will act as a serial modem to a legacy computer which will enable a straightforward connection to Internet using a pre-existing serial port on any computer with support for PPP, this includes all Windows computers starting from Windows 3.0 and early Macintosh classics.
+But PPP support is not strictly required, and even simple serial terminals can connect to the Internet using Linux as a login host.
 In other words we'll use a Raspberry to convert a serial connection to an Ethernet connection.
-When all is said and done, your old legacy computer will be fooled to think that it's calling an actual Internet Service Provider and establishing an Internet connection with them!
-Your Raspberry Pi will just be telling your computer what it wants to hear, and is providing access to the Internet using your pre-existing Internet connection.
+When all is said and done, your legacy computer will think it's calling a real Internet Service Provider and establishing an Internet link with them!
+Your Raspberry Pi will just be telling your computer what it wants to hear, and is actually the one providing access to the Internet using your pre-existing Internet connection.

 The Virtual Modem script will not only allow you to connect your old computer to the Internet, it will allow you to use the serial connection to login to the console of the Raspberry Pi or fake BBS phone calls for example.
 The VModem script was designed to be modular, and allows you to assign your own Linux scripts to specific phone numbers, accessed with standard Hayes “ATD12345”-style commands, and the scripts will be able to do whatever you would like them to do.
 I will be writing more specific tutorials about these functions at a later time, so stay tuned!